mozilla-services/merino-py/docs/adr/0003-test-containers.md

 1. **Cost Efficiency**

-    The worker hours and tooling expenditures associated with the implementation and execution of the test strategy should ensure the profitability of Merino service.
+    The worker hours and tooling expenditures associated with the implementation and execution of the test strategy should ensure the profitability of Merino.

 ## Considered Options